A Correct Algorithm for Identifying Independent Variable Sets in Reactive Systems: Introduction

 \section{Introduction}

-Linear Temporal Logic (LTL)~\cite{P77} is a modal logic widely used to express properties of reactive systems.
-In these systems, the atomic variables are divided into those controlled by the environment and the rest controlled by the system itself.
-Given an LTL-based reactive system specification, the realisability problem decides whether there exists an implementation that satisfies the specification for all possible behaviors of the environment.
-Subsequently, the synthesis process returns one implementation if it exists.
-The major drawback of both problems is that they are 2EXPTIME-complete~\cite{PR89}, which has led to the development of alternatives to improve the performance of the algorithms underlying their solutions.
-One of these options is to split an LTL specification into smaller ones, process them separately, and finally, combine the results to decide whether the original specification is realisable.
-In case of a positive answer here, one implementation is synthesised~\cite{CLM89,RLP98}.
+Linear Temporal Logic (\ltl), introduced in~\citep{P77}, is a standard formalism for specifying reactive systems.
+In the synthesis setting, atomic propositions are typically partitioned into variables controlled by the environment and variables controlled by the system.
+Given an \ltl specification, the realisability problem asks whether there exists an implementation that satisfies the specification against all possible behaviours of the environment, while synthesis constructs such an implementation whenever it exists.
+A major obstacle is that both problems are 2EXPTIME-complete~\citep{SC85,PR89}, which has motivated a wide range of techniques aimed at improving scalability.

-There are many studies in this scenario.
-Some of them are {\it compositional} algorithms that apply when LTL specifications are conjunctions of LTL sub-specifications.
-For instance, a compositional synthesis method for small conjuncts is shown in~\cite{BGSVZ23}.
-Although this method does not work for general LTL formulae, it is effective for a popular fragment of LTL - so called {\it safety} LTL~\cite{KV01}.
-Additionally, a later work (\cite{FJR10}) provides compositional algorithms for full LTL synthesis.
-Another technique is introduced in~\cite{KF18}, utilising a game framework.
-Here, a given specification is divided into two sub-specifications, to which a game-theoretic approach is applied - winning regions for the sub-games are constructed from these sub-specifications, where the computation is fully parallelised.
-Recently, the latter has been improved in~\cite{IOSHY21} to include an arbitrary number of sub-specifications instead of just a pair.
-Other compositional methods~\cite{DM17,LP16} give good results for LTL fragments such as GR(1)~\cite{BJPPS12,PPS06}.